rouis7ou/room-browsing-test-rouis-houssem/README.md

 #### Deliverables

-1. **GitHub Repository**: Push the project to a GitHub repository and provide a link for review.
+1. **GitHub Repository**: Push the project to a GitHub repository and provide a link for review, or use a fork from this repo and PR us.
 2. **ReadMe Documentation**: Include setup instructions, a description of the project, and a note on your testing approach and coverage.

 #### Evaluation Criteria